Macroeconomics

 Course Resources

+Our Canvas page lists all the required readings and videos for this course.
 The core textbook for this course is Principles of Economics 3e by Shapiro, MacDonald, and Greenlaw (and others).
-SMG3e is a free digital textbook in PDF format, but you can buy a hardcover edition on Amazon if you prefer.
+This is a free digital textbook in PDF format, but there is also an affordable paper edition on Amazon if you prefer.

 Course Policies